Michael Kaback

 In 1979, Kaback served on the first National Institutes of Health (NIH) panel to recommend antenatal diagnosis in cases where a couple might be at risk for conceiving a child with a hereditary disease or congenital defect.
-The panel brought together physicians, scientists, consumers, and others in order to develop a consensus statement for use by health care providers.
+The panel brought together physicians, scientists, consumers, and others in order to develop a consensus statement for use by healthcare providers.
 In the NIH Consensus Development Program, panel members are selected for their expertise to serve as judges of evidence, and must have no prior conflicts of interest.
 Panel members addressed issues concerning the relative risks and benefits of genetic screening, including the costs and risks of the screening procedures themselves.
 It was the first NIH panel to provide recommendations for genetic screening, and its findings have since been revised many times.